boustrophedon/boustrophedon.github.io/posts/halldisplay.md

 ### Dithering and "rendering" to the display buffer

 Since the display can only handle 3 colors but the text is rendered with anti-aliasing (and I couldn't find an easy way to not anti-alias) I ended up using the image crate's dithering functionality with just a manually-tuned cutoff point that looked good with the font and the display.
-Fortunately e-ink displays are a bit fuzzy due to their construction, so combined with the curvy font I chose it's very hard to see any artifacts without looking very closely.
+Fortunately e-ink displays are a bit fuzzy due to their construction, so combined with the curvy font I chose it's hard to see any artifacts without looking very closely.

 After the final image is dithered to white/black/red, we use the same exact crate that's used in the firmware, but this time to write the buffer instead ofread it.
 All we have to do is enumerate over the pixels in the image and call `set_pixel` inside the buffer, and the crate takes care of doing the bitpacking for us.
 It could be done more efficiently, but since we're not running on the device it doesn't matter as much.